estellederrien/vuetify-mobile-cordova/README.md

 ## Packing the production app :
 Packager l'application front end vue.js pour la production  : <br>
-Go to the \vuetify-mobile-cordova dir then hit:
+Go to the \vuetify-mobile-cordova dir then hit:<br>
 ```#npm run build```
 the packaged app will appear in the \dist directory.